2018 Grant Winners

 Onondaga Hill Middle School and Westhill High School:

 - Teen Book Fest Road Trip — This grant was submitted by ELA teachers Karen McPeak and Desiree Wight and librarians Penny Feeney and Karen Fenner.
 This popular repeat grant will reach a wider audience this year as it is open to students in 7th-12th grade.
 Once again, the participants will receive a book written by one of the featured authors and attend the Book Fest at Nazareth College in the spring.

-- Westhill Day of Jazz — This grant was submitted by music teachers Liz Buell, Tony Mastrobattisto and Erin Tapia for jazz-band students.
-Similar to last year’s event, the music department will invite professional jazz musicians from the community to a day of in-house instruction and follow that up with a community-wide performance at Westhill High School on April 11th.
+- Westhill Day of Jazz —This grant was submitted by music teachers Liz Buell, Tony Mastrobattisto and Erin Tapia for jazz-band students.
+Similar to last year’s event, the music department invited professional jazz musicians from the community to a day of in-house instruction and followed that with a community-wide performance at Westhill High School on April 11th.
 This was a very successful and rewarding experience for students as well as for the seniors in our community.
 As an added bonus, On Oct 4th students in grades 2-6 were invited to Westhill High School to attend a special performance by Syracuse’s premier orchestra, Symphoria!